-Located in Cambodia, this luxury resort is housed in what was once King Sihanouk’s former guest residence in 1962.
-Rooms at the Amansara are open and spacious, letting in plenty of light through floor-to-ceiling glass doors; it’s not surprising that this has been a longtime destination for the world famous.
+Located in Cambodia, this luxury resort is housed in King Sihanouk’s former guest residence in 1962.
+Rooms at the Amansara are open and spacious, letting in plenty of light through floor-to-ceiling glass doors; it’s not surprising that this has been a longtime destination for the world-famous.
 Dark wood furniture and white decorations, with Cambodian products peppered throughout, complete the 24 open-plan suites.
 Twelve of these suites include private plunge pools!
 Rumor has it that suite 4 offers the biggest courtyard for guests to enjoy.

 While a luxury resort, the Amansara is not showy or glitzy.
-Rather, the more modern fixtures throughout subtly complement the intricate architecture, leaving an all round feeling of tranquility.
+Rather, the more modern fixtures subtly complement the intricate architecture, leaving an all-around feeling of tranquility.
 Most of the communal areas include large outside spaces, with sunrise yoga sessions offered for those who truly wish to connect with nature.
-There is also a lovely spa where guests can try out a traditional Khmer mask to stimulate the senses.
-This resort allows guests to feel as if they are in a house all their own, with an added bonus of pampering.
+There is also a lovely spa where guests can try a traditional Khmer mask to stimulate the senses.
+This resort allows guests to feel as if they are in a house all their own, with a bonus of pampering.